nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_rest.rst

 Each HTTP/REST request must include a valid JSON Web Token (JWT) that serves as a proof of identity.
 Usually, these tokens are generated based on the `device credentials <nRF Cloud Security_>`_, and must be passed to the ``auth`` parameter of the :c:struct:`nrf_cloud_rest_context` structure.
 To generate a token, call the :c:func:`nrf_cloud_jwt_generate` function, or use the :ref:`lib_modem_jwt` library.
-Alternatively, if you have enabled the :kconfig:`NRF_CLOUD_REST_AUTOGEN_JWT` option (along with its dependencies), the nRF Cloud REST library generates a JWT automatically if one is not provided.
+Alternatively, if you have enabled the :kconfig:option:`NRF_CLOUD_REST_AUTOGEN_JWT` option (along with its dependencies), the nRF Cloud REST library generates a JWT automatically if one is not provided.

 Socket management and reuse
 ***************************